freerambo/freerambo.github.io/_posts/2017-10-11-table-size-analysis-mysql.markdown

 ## Analysis

 From method 2, I got a table size with 17.55 MB.

 Through select count I obtain the row numbers *164164*.
 Hence, the average size of each row is 112 Byte.

-In case of we have 1000 devices collecting data per second, each device has 20 parameters we need to store.
-So we are going to handle `20 * 1000 * 24 * 60 * 60`
+In case of we have 1000 devices collecting data per second, each device has 10 parameters we need to store.
+So we are going to handle `10 * 1000 * 24 * 60 * 60`
-1.728 Billion rows.
-If multiply 112 Byte then total data size is 1.65 GB data per day.
+864 Million rows.
+If multiply 112 Byte then total data size is 92.3 GB data per day.